AdobeDocs/document-cloud-learn.en/help/sign/sign-beginner-tutorials/sign-in-person.md

 ---
 title: Getting a Signature In Person
-description: Get a signature in person tutorial
+description: Learn how to get someone else's signature in person using the Adobe Sign mobile app
 feature: tutorial
 topics: Getting a Signature In Person
 audience: user